Resources

 The Ethical Duties Every Lawyer Must Follow

-Lawyers in New South Wales are bound by strict ethical rules laid out in the Legal Profession Uniform Law 2014 and the Conduct Rules.
+Lawyers in New South Wales are bound by strict ethical rules laid out in the Legal Profession Uniform Law 2014 .
 These guidelines are in place to ensure that lawyers act with integrity and uphold the law.

 They must prioritise the courts and justice system, avoiding anything that could harm them.
 This includes providing legal services with competence, diligence, and timeliness, making sure they conduct proper due diligence.